grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   )
 );
 ```

-And here it is: the real, declarative description of our application!
+And here it is - the real, declarative description of our application!
 The composition reads better than when we started, doesn't it?

 ## Composition as a language

-Written this way, object composition has another important property - it is extensible and can be extended using the same terms that are already used.
+Written this way, object composition has another important property - it is extensible and can be extended using the same terms that are already used (of course we can add new ones as well).
 For example, using the methods we invented to make the composition more readable, we may write something like this:

 ```csharp
 Both(